-UBC Applied Science has presented the following Anti-Oppression events.
+UBC Applied Science presents the following Anti-Oppression events.
 Browse each event information page to learn more and to watch the recordings.

 The UBC Applied Science Anti-Racism Speaker Series invites Indigenous, Black, and people of colour (IBPOC) to speak about how colonial institutions have impacted the lived experiences of BIPOC communities, ranging from broader oppressive systems (including academia and professional industries) to interpersonal relationships.